Cadenze/Cadenze.github.io/_posts/2020-12-01-a-final-look-at-the-poincare.md

 <img src="/assets/ricci-flow.png" alt="The derivative of g is -2 times R" width="240" class="center"/>

 where g is a Riemannian metric, and R is the Ricci curvature (Perelman, 2002).
 For every point, the metric outputs a scalar number that describes the curvature and dictates how it should stretch or shrink; just as how a tangent line describes the slope and dictates how functions change.
 Ricci curvature expresses the curvature of the manifold in terms of the metric.
 The equation essentially states the change of the metric is proportional to the curvature.
 When a region is concave, Ricci curvature is negative, Ricci flow inflates it, and the metric increases; conversely, when a region is convex, Ricci curvature is positive, Ricci flow deflates it, and the metric decreases.
-A sphere has positive curvature everywhere, and will therefore always deform into a single point (Figure 3); if any manifold that undergoes Ricci flow deform into a point, then it must be homeomorphic to a sphere.
-However, in higher dimensions, Ricci flow sometimes fails and creates singularities  (points that are not differentiable) before a single point is produced (Figure 4) (Milnor, 2004).
+A sphere has positive curvature everywhere, and will therefore always deform into a single point; if any manifold that undergoes Ricci flow deform into a point, then it must be homeomorphic to a sphere.
+However, in higher dimensions, Ricci flow sometimes fails and creates singularities  (points that are not differentiable) before a single point is produced (Milnor, 2004).

 <video controls width="250">
     <source src="/assets/ricci-sphere.mp4"